ddierickx/dtop/README.md

 ## todo ##

 *   make (install) script based on install-dtopd.sh
+*   use a sparkline instead of a bar chart for cpu/mem usage
 *	user defined sorting iso. cpu percentage
 *   a nice favicon/logo
 *	processtree